 Keep an eye open for signs of urban wildlife as you walk.
 Life is all around you, even here.
 The planting strips, the trees and urban gardens are full of plants and flowers - and there are still more to be found right at the soles of your feet, growing in the cracks, between pebbles and kerbs, even forcing their way up through the concrete.
 Some people might call these weeds, but what is a weed anyway?
-In one sense a weed is just a flower growing somewhere people don't want it.
+In one sense, a weed is just a flower growing somewhere people don't want it.
 Many of these weeds would be considered wildflowers if they were growing elsewhere.
 They attract bees and butterflies, hoverflies, beetles, caterpillars - the building blocks of the ecosystem around us.

-You can find some surprises even here, on a recent walk I came across the enormous caterpillar of an elephant hawk moth (pic above) - a huge green and pink moth - which looked like the miniature trunk of an elephant (or a tiny baby crocodile!) gamely crawling across the concrete path.
+You can always find surprises wherever you go!
+On a recent walk, I came across the enormous caterpillar of an elephant hawk moth (pic above) - a huge green and pink moth - which looked like the miniature trunk of an elephant (or a tiny baby crocodile!) crawling across the concrete path.

 Elephant hawk moths are incredible creatures.
 They lay their eggs on plants of the bedstraw family.
 You're probably familiar with at least one common member of this family called 'cleavers' - sometimes called 'goosegrass' or 'sticky willie'.
 The moths themselves are nocturnal and love to feed on night flowering plants like honeysuckle.
-They hover in front of flowers rather than land on them and they have incredible night vision - unlike us they can actually see in full colour, even in the dark.
-Researchers have discovered that they can even be trained to associate different colours with food rewards.
+They hover in front of flowers rather than land on them and they have incredible night vision: unlike us, they can see in full colour, even in the dark.

+Researchers have discovered they can even be trained to associate different colours with food rewards.
 They fly for only a few weeks each summer, hibernating through the winter in cocoons which are often hidden underground or in piles of leaves - another reason not to be too tidy in your garden!

-If there are flowers and pollinators around you're also sure to get creatures like birds and mammals too.
+If there are flowers and pollinators around, you're also sure to get creatures like birds and mammals too.
 Keep an eye out for robins which love to sing from on top of lampposts or high in urban trees.
 Many of the common species you see round towns, like sparrows and

 Dunnocks, can be hard to spot in an urban environment, superbly camouflaged in amongst the trees and hedgerows.
-Others though seem to flaunt their bright colours.
-Greenfinches and chaffinches stand out, but the stars for me are always the goldfinches which look like they've decided to pop over to our gardens for the day from some tropical jungle paradise.
+Other species seem to flaunt their bright colours.
+Greenfinches and chaffinches stand out, but the stars of the finch family must be the goldfinches, which look like they've decided to pop over to our gardens for the day from some tropical jungle paradise.

-Foxes are common visitors here, living secret hidden lives in among the houses and strips of green.
-It takes surprisingly little space for a fox family to live and they can often do so pretty much un-noticed, feeding on human scraps as well as insects, birds and small mammals like mice and voles which also find a home here.
+Foxes are common visitors here, living secret hidden lives in amongst the houses and strips of green.
+It takes surprisingly little space for a fox family to live, and they can often do so pretty much un-noticed, feeding on human scraps as well as insects, birds and small mammals, such as the mice and voles also making their homes here.

 Try to walk through the streets and see them through the eyes of a fox.
 What dangers are there?
 Where would you live, how would you stay out of the way of people?
 What would you eat, where would you go to find water?
 Where would you choose to raise your young?
 Foxes are clever and adaptable problem solvers.
-If we give them just a little space they can make it go a long way.
+If we give them just a little space, they can make it go a long way.